Azure-Samples/contoso-chat/docs/0-Preprovision.md

 If you are a self-guided student, congratulations!
 You have completed the provisioning step.

 Continue to [1-GetStarted.md](1-GetStarted.md) to start the workshop experience.

+Once you've finished with the workshop, visit [3-CleanUp.md](3-CleanUp.md) for information on how to delete the Azure resources.